dingherself/femphilaz/2025-call-for-papers.md

 We encourage interventions that go beyond merely interpreting, explicating, critiquing, applying, or amending existing views, and favor submissions that are not afraid to take risks, grapple with the big normative, analytical, practical, and methodological questions, and provoke new ways of seeing, thinking, and theorizing.

-<p>If you would like to attend the conference but do not have work ready to submit at this time, please reach out to us at the email address below and indicate a willingness to be considered as a commentator or chair (please remember to give us a sense of your background and interests!).</p>
+If you would like to attend the conference but do not have work ready to submit at this time, please reach out to us at the email address below and indicate a willingness to be considered as a commentator or chair (please remember to give us a sense of your background and interests!).

 <script language="JavaScript" type="text/javascript">
   var fem = "femphilaz";